CopticScriptorium/cts/LOD.md

 Coptic Scriptorium uses the [303 URI approach](http://linkeddatabook.com/editions/1.0/#htoc12) to resolve requests for texts identified by the persistent URIs described above.

 A request for a text without reference to a specific exemplar will return an HTTP 303 response which redirects the browser or requesting client application to the most recent version of the text.
-Requests for texts without specification of the format will return the most recent HTML diplomatic version of a text.
+Requests for texts without specification of the format will return a list of links to the available formats and versions.

 Example requests, HTTP status code and returned representation are provided below.